notedwin-dev/storyforge-ai/QUICK_START.md

-# 🚀 StoryForge AI - Quick Start Guide
+# 🚀 TaleCraft AI - Quick Start Guide

-> Get StoryForge AI running in **5 minutes** with this step-by-step guide.
+> Get TaleCraft AI running in **5 minutes** with this step-by-step guide.
 Perfect for hackathon demos and immediate testing!

 ## 📋 Prerequisites